minifiemj/accessibletablesR/README.md

 workbook <- function(covertab = NULL, contentstab = NULL, notestab = NULL, autonotes = NULL,
                      definitionstab = NULL, fontnm = "Arial", fontcol = "black",
                      fontsz = 12, fontszst = 14, fontszt = 16, title = NULL, creator = NULL,
-                     subject = NULL, category = NULL)
+                     subject = NULL, category = NULL, autodel = NULL)
 ```

 This function needs to be run first.
 It creates the workbook within the
 R environment.
-All arguments are optional.
+All parameters are optional.
 The user can specify whether
 they want a cover page, table of contents, a notes page and a
 definitions page.
 The font name, colour and sizes can be modified if
 desired.
 Information regarding the final spreadsheet (File \> Info \>